 Quantity: Over 20 available

 Hardcover.
 Condition: new.
 Hardcover.
 The renowned philosopher John Searle reveals the fundamental nature of social reality.
 What kinds of things are money, property, governments, nations, marriages, cocktail parties, and football games?
 Searle explains the key role played by language in the creation, constitution, and maintenance of social reality.
 We make statements about social facts that are completely objective, for example: Barack Obama is President of the United States, the piece ofpaper in my hand is a twenty-dollar bill, I got married in London, etc. And yet these facts only exist because we think they exist.
 How is it possible that we can have factual objective knowledge of areality that is created by subjective opinions?
 This is part of a much larger question: How can we give an account of ourselves, with our peculiar human traits DS mind, reason, freedom, society - in a world that we know independently consists of mindless, meaningless particles?
 How can we account for our social and mental existence in a realm of brute physical facts?
 In answering this question, Searle avoids postulating different realms of being, a mental and a physical, or worseyet, a mental, a physical, and a social.
 There is just one reality: Searle shows how the human reality fits into that one reality.
 Mind, language, and civilization are natural products of the basic factsof the physical world described by physics, chemistry and biology.
 Searle explains how language creates and maintains the elaborate structures of human social institutions.
 These institutions serve to create and distribute power relations that are pervasive and often invisible.
 These power relations motivate human actions in a way that provides the glue that holds human civilization together.
 Searle shows how this account illuminates human rationality, free will, political power, and humanrights.
 Our social world is a world created and maintained by language.
 The renowned philosopher John Searle investigates the nature of social reality.
 How do institutions such as money, marriage, and government arise from the mere power of words?
 And how do mind, language, reason, and freedom come into being from the mindless, meaningless particles that make up the physical universe?
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780199576913

 Quantity: 1 available